 GST was implemented on 1 April 2015 to replace the previous Sales and Service Tax.
 The introductory GST rate in Malaysia is 6% and will be calculated based on the value of the goods or services.
 GST is a multi-stage consumption tax, levied on the supply of goods and services at every stage of the supply chain, unless specifically exempted.
 As announced by the government on 16 May 2018, effective 1 June 2018, the supply of goods and services made in Malaysia, as well as the import of goods and services subject to the Goods and Services Tax (GST) at the standard rate of 6%, will now be subject to GST at zero rate (0%).

 Are supplies by Lazada subjected to GST?

-Lazada will account for GST on the taxable supplies made such as commission, payment fees and shipping fees.
+As a GST registered person, Lazada should account for GST at prevailing Standard Rate which is now 0% on the taxable supplies made such as commission, payment fees, shipping fees and etc

 Can I claim back the GST which I have paid for?

 You may only claim the GST if you are a GST registered seller and it is still subjected to other restrictions such as mixed supply, availability of valid tax invoice and etc. Please refer to Customs guide of Guide on Input Tax Credit for further understanding.

 Must tax invoices be in the form of hard copy?

 No, tax invoices can be in the form of electronic form;soft copy.
 Lazada may provide seller with electronic documents such as tax invoice, receipt, credit note, debit note, or any other document.

 If Lazada charge seller a fee of RM1,000, this amount is subject to GST at 0%.
 Therefore, a total RM1,000 will be charged to the seller

 Is the sale price of the product inclusive of GST?